gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 If you look at the PR you'll see that the diff is bigger than what I described.

 Initially I wanted to simply remove the sorting altogether, because `fs.WalkDir` already sorts lexically all the files, in order to always process the files in the same order.
-However this code uses a custom sorting logic so we need to still sort at the end.
+However this code uses a custom sorting logic so we need to still sort at the end, after walking the directory.

 So, the diff is bigger because I noticed that the sorting function had a flaw and did not abide by the requirements of the Go standard library.
 Have a look, I think it is pretty clear.

 Interestingly, `sort.Sort` and `slices.SortFunc` have different requirements!
 The first one requires the sorting function to be a `transitive ordering` whereas the second one requires it to be a `strict weak ordering`.
-The more you know.
+The more you know!

+I encourage you, if you write a custom sorting function, to carefully read which requirements you have to comply with, and write tests that ensure that these requirements are met, lest you face subtle sorting bugs.